Tax Management India. Com

 X X X X Extracts X X X X

-..... income was earned by the Assessee in the relevant AY and since the genuineness of the expenditure incurred by the Assessee is not in doubt, the question framed is required to be answered in favour of the Assessee and against the Revenue.
+..... rred by the Assessee is not in doubt, the question framed is required to be answered in favour of the Assessee and against the Revenue.
 20. Since the Special Bench has relied upon the decision of the Supreme Court in Rajendra Prasad Moody's case (supra), it is considered necessary to discuss the true purport of the said decision.
 It is noticed to begin with that the issue before the Supreme Court in the said case was whether the expenditure under Section 57(iii) of the Act could be allowed as a deduction against dividend income assessable under the head income from other sources .
 Under Section 57(iii) of the Act deduction is allowed in respect of any expenditure laid out or expended wholly or exclusively for the purpose of making or earning such income.
 The Supreme Court explained that the expression incurred for making or earning such income', did not mean that any income should in fact have been earned as a condition precedent for claiming the expenditure.
 The Court explained: What s.
-57(iii) requires is that the expenditure must be laid out or expended wholly a .....
+57(iii) requires is that the expenditure must be laid out or expended wholly and exclusively for the purpose of making or earning income.
+It is the purpose of the expenditure that is releva .....

 X X X X Extracts X X X X